zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

 * [SSL Certificate of Authentication Server](#ssl-certificate-of-authentication-server)
 * [Required Attributes](#required-attributes)

-Above points are described briefly below.
+Above points are described below, briefly.

 ## Metadata of Authentication Server

-Authentication server can be any remote / native SAML IDP such as the Shibboleth IDP or Microsoft ADFS.
+An authentication server can be any remote/native SAML IDP such as the Shibboleth IDP or Microsoft ADFS.
 You need the metadata of this server to configure Asimba.
-After configuration, end user will be able to select their desired authentication server from Asimba's discovery page.
+After configuration, the end user will be able to select their desired authentication server from Asimba's discovery page.
-Or, you can configure the "selector" which will automatically redirect user to desired IDP / ADFS.
+As an alternative, you can configure the "selector" which will automatically redirect user to desired IDP/ADFS.

 ## Metadata of Service Provider